PRACTICE DIRECTION 63 – INTELLECTUAL PROPERTY CLAIMS

 (2) paragraph 7 (failure to comply with case management directions).

-Case management will be dealt with by –
+5.2 Case management of proceedings in the Patents Court will be dealt with by –

-(1) a judge of the Patents Court, a patents judge or a Master, but
+(1) a judge of the Patents Court, or a Master, but

 (2) a Master may only deal with the following matters –